MUCollective/multiverse/README.md

 ```

 The next step is to define our possible analyses inside the multiverse.
-The `multidy` package includes functions that aim to make it easy to
+The `multiverse` package includes functions that aim to make it easy to
 write multiverse analyses in as close a way to a single universe
 analysis as possible (as seen in the single analysis shown above).